mikel-k-khui/Stacks-and-Call-Stack/README.md

 ## How does call stack work in programming languages?
 Call stack is used when a program is processed by an interpreter (e.g. broweser for Javascript).
 The concept and fundamental operation of a call stack is similar across most programming languages.  *Fun fact: some programming language, like COBOL, do not use call stack.*

 The call stack is assigned a register by the host hardware to track where the program last executed.
-The call stack is notified when the sub-routine is completed (i.e. via a return statement in *Javascript*), then the sub-routine is popped from the call stack with the pointer returning to its previous location (i.e. the memory location of the next topmost item in the call stack).
-There are other memory allocation process (i.e. memory heap) and sub-routine entry (i.e. stack frame) technical name involve in this process but we can skip over them for a generalized example here.
+The call stack is notified when the sub-routine is completed (i.e. via the ```return``` statement in *Javascript*).
+The sub-routine is subsequently popped from the call stack with the pointer returning to its previous location (i.e. the memory location of the next topmost item in the call stack).
+There are other memory allocation process (i.e. memory heap) and sub-routine entry (i.e. stack frame) technical name involve in this process but we can skip them for a generalized example here.

 See this Javascript [example][e] on basic operation of call stack.

 Note in the above example ```console.log(“Hello “ + who);``` is not a sub-routine but a side-effect. ```Undefined``` is automatically added to the stack when ```return``` is not stated or stated without an explicit value.

 ## Call stack and requests to outside of the program.
-Call stack becomes interesting when it interacts with the host environment (i.e. Javascript engine).
+Call stack becomes more interesting when it interacts with the host environment (i.e. Javascript engine).
 Each programming language takes a different approach to run their environemnt, so we will focus only on Javascript.

 Javasript runs on a “single-thread” - it only has one call stack and it reacts based on events occurrences.
 This is generally sufficient until a program needs to send or receive data outside of the program (e.g. host machine hard drive, audio / visual inputs, another server, etc.).
 These data transmission often requires time to process which holds up the stack and, by extension, the application or website – *not the best user experience*.